800-860-3577

 Pros of LED TVs

-- More Affordable—Since they've been around for longer, you can get high-quality LED TVs in just about any price range, and prices are only slated to lower as OLEDs advance.
+• More Affordable—Since they've been around for longer, it's easy to find high-quality LED TVs in just about any price range, and prices are only slated to drop as OLEDs advance.

-- More Options—Another benefit of having been on the market for quite some time is that there are many more options—sizes, brands, colors, etc.—in the LED format.
-Right now, only a few limited brands offer OLEDs, while virtually all the big ones make LEDs.
+• More Options—Another benefit of having been on the market for so long is that there are many more options: sizes, brands, colors, smart features, etc., all in the LED format.
+Right now, only a few brands offer OLEDs, while virtually every television maker crafts LEDs.

 Cons of LED TVs

-- Lesser Picture Quality—There's really no comparison between the two technologies in terms of picture quality.
-LEDs still have good picture quality, but it's not as good as OLED in terms of contrast ratio, uniformity and viewing angle.
+• Lesser Picture Quality—There's really no comparison between the two technologies in terms of picture quality.
+LEDs still have good picture quality, but contrast ratio, uniformity and viewing angle are all realms where OLED outperform.

 Pros and Cons of OLED TVs